 We are a 501(c)3 charitable organization.
 Any gifts or donations are tax deductible.
 Please let us know should you need a receipt.

-The Honor Guard will pay tribute to Registered Nurses, Nurse Practitioners, Certified Registered Nurse Anesthetists, Licensed Practical Nurses, Medical Assistants/Patient Care Technicians/Certified Nurses Assistants and other medical professionals such as Respiratory Therapists and Physicians at their funeral service.
+The Honor Guard will pay tribute to Registered Nurses, Nurse Practitioners, Certified Registered Nurse Anesthetists, Licensed Practical Nurses, Medical Assistants/Patient Care Technicians/Certified Nurses Assistants and other medical professionals such as Respiratory Therapists and Physicians at their funeral service or near the end of their life.
 Members of the Honor Guard will read The Nightingale Tribute, place a white rose on the casket, announce end of duty and blow out the candle in a Nightingale lamp.

-We will be providing our service in Baldwin, Clarke, Conecuh, Escambia, Mobile, Monroe, and Washington Counties,
+We will be providing our service in Baldwin, Clarke, Conecuh, Escambia, Mobile, Monroe, and Washington Counties in Alabama.

 The Nurse Who Stood in the Storm